How are ERC projects evaluated?

 Although ERC projects are supposed to be of high risk and high gain, risks should be mentioned in the proposal and mitigation strategies should be in place.

-Part B2 has a resources part that also contains the budget.
+Your proposal has a resources part with the budget table online.
 Please use a few lines to explain the different budget posts to help evaluators judge the feasibility of your project.

-If your work involves ethical issues like for example laboratory animals, informed consent from patients or work in third countries, you need to submit an Ethics annex that will go through an Ethics screening.
+If your work involves ethical issues like for example laboratory animals, informed consent from patients or work in third countries, you need to address this in the online forms or if you identify many issues you submit an Ethics annex that will go through an Ethics screening.

 For further inquires about ERC evaluation, please contact Anja Hegen.